-Let’s get into the plugin itself and what it can do, alongside how you can access it.
+Let’s get into how to use the plugin itself, what it can do, alongside how you can access it.

 Originality AI detector